 The Stearns County Highway Department will require that all mailbox supports associated with the issuance of an access permit be constructed in accordance with the Department's detailed drawings and specifications for swing-away style supports.
-The County will install an approved swing-away style support for a fee of \$150 in addition to the \$100 access permit fee.
+The property owner will pay for the cost of the support.
+The County will install the support at County expense, one time only.